 Students will demonstrate communication skills

-To provide graduates who will satisfy the affiliate hospitals, communities, and professional need for certified radiographers
+To provide graduates who will satisfy the affiliate hospitals, communities, and professional needs for certified radiographers

 Clinical training is conducted in the final 3 semesters of the program.
-Students will be expected to train at the facility assigned to them for 8 hours per day, Monday through Friday, for 40 hours per week.
+Clinical training takes place during the semesters designated on the institutional calendar.
+Students will be expected to train at the facility/facilities assigned to them for 8 hours per day, Monday through Friday, for 36-40 hours per week.
 Students are provided weekly clinical training schedules at the beginning of each semester.
 Training schedules will not be adjusted to accommodate work schedules or the personal needs of the student.
 Students will be expected to attend all scheduled clinical training times.
 Students will be granted personal time to use at their discretion.

 Grading;